redbadger/awesome-badger/chriswhealy/hieroglyphy/but-why/README.md

 * Form the simplest JavaScript objects &mdash; `[]` and `{}`
 * To these objects, apply various combinations of type coercion, Boolean negation and string concatenation
 * If they are not already character strings, coerce the returned values to strings
-* Slice up these strings to extract individual characters from which other commands can be constructed
+* Slice up these strings to extract individual characters from which other keywords can then be constructed

-* Progressively build up a list of characters until every numeric, alphabetic and graphic character has been encoded
+In this manner, we can progressively build up a full alphabet of encoded characters.

-Once we have a full range of encoded characters, we are then in a position to "hieroglyphy" an input string.
+Once we have a full alphabet, we are then in a position to "hieroglyphy" an input string.
-The resulting (***very*** long) output can either be turned back into the original JavaScript code by running it through `eval`, or executed directly.
+The resulting (***extremely*** long) output can either be turned back into the original JavaScript code by running it through `eval`, or executed directly.